 To purchase a Wheel Kit, simply ask for one when you place your lift order.

-- The gates may clang as you shut them.
+- A gate may clang as you shut it.
 If this bothers you, you can affix some black felt to the gate latch and pin hole.
 This reduces any rattle considerably.

 - Insure that the rider cannot poke out their foot and get it caught in the supports of the landing as the lift platform moves up or down.
 Do this by placing a piece of plywood vertically between the platform and the landing’s supports.
 The platform upper exit’s edge should remain around 1/2″ from this wood as it moves up or down.